| |

 |

-The answer is no, AR1688 do not have router functions and we can not add it in future software due to Z80 processing power limitations.
+The answer is no, AR1688 does not have router functions and we can not add it in future software due to Z80 processing power limitations.

 The performance difference does not have really impact with VoIP function.
 But with video support in the near future, we will see the difference soon.